TI-Toolkit/tokens-wiki/tokens/length(.md

 # `length(`

 ## Description
-Returns the number of characters in string.
+Returns the number of characters in `string`.

 <b>Availability</b>: Token available everywhere.